Koko-66/Translate_it/README.md

 _Note: _all_ _data_ _in_ _the_ _database_ _is_ _fictional._

 #### Language selection
-When run, the program prints a list of the available languages from the database and asks the customer to make a selection and confirm their choice, giving them an opportunity to correct their selection if they make a mistake.
+When run, the program prints a list of the available languages from the database and asks the customer to make a selection and confirm their choice, giving them an opportunity to correct their selection if they make a mistake.<br>
 ![Language selection](https://github.com/Koko-66/Translate_it/blob/main/data/language_selection.png)
 _Note: During the development, the representation of the language in the Google Sheet database was changed to be in one cell rather than separate.
 Considering the size of the database and the list of available languages, this seemed a more efficient solution, removing the need to join and split the language/locale combination to retrieve and manipulate data._

 #### Word counter
 The program allows the customer to paste the text into the program directly and performs a word count later used to calculate costs for translation depending on the linguist's price.
-The user can paste in multiple lines or pieces of texts until they indicate they are ready but entering a specified combination of keys.
+The user can paste in multiple lines or pieces of texts until they indicate they are ready but entering a specified combination of keys.<br>
 ![Word count](https://github.com/Koko-66/Translate_it/blob/main/data/text_input_word_count.png)

 #### Calculation of the total price and approximate turnaround time